mortazavilab/swan_vis/faqs/file_formats.md

 * gene\_id, gene\_name, and transcript\_id attributes \(for transcripts and exons\) in column 9
 * any non-data header lines must begin with \#
 * gene\_ids, gene\_names, and transcript\_ids must be the same across datasets for proper dataset merging
-* exons must be appear in the order under the transcript entry to which they belong
+* exons must be in order under the transcript entry to which they belong

 Here is an example of what the first few lines of a GTF should look like: